Using Blue-Green Deployment to Reduce Downtime and Risk

 As you prepare a new version of your software, deployment and the final stage of testing takes place in the environment that is not live: in this example, Green.
 Once you have deployed and fully tested the software in Green, you switch the router so all incoming requests now go to Green instead of Blue.
 Green is now live, and Blue is idle.

-This technique can eliminate downtime due to application deployment.
+This technique can eliminate downtime due to app deployment.
 In addition, blue-green deployment reduces risk: if something unexpected happens with your new version on Green, you can immediately roll back to the last version by switching back to Blue.

 Note: If your app uses a relational database, blue-green deployment can lead to discrepancies between your Green and Blue databases during an update.
 To maximize data integrity, configure a single database for backward and forward compatibility.

 Note: You can adjust the route mapping pattern to display a static maintenance page during a maintenance window for time-consuming tasks, such as migrating a database.
 In this scenario, the router switches all incoming requests from Blue to Maintenance to Green.

-For this example, we’ll start with a simple application: “demo-time.”
+For this example, we’ll start with a simple app: “demo-time.”
 This app is a web page that displays the words “Blue time” and the date/time on the server.

-Use the Cloud Foundry Command Line Interface (cf CLI) to push the application.
-Name the application “Blue” with the subdomain “demo-time.”
+Use the Cloud Foundry Command Line Interface (cf CLI) to push the app.
+Name the app “Blue” with the subdomain “demo-time.”

 $ cf push Blue -n demo-time

 - Blue is now running on Cloud Foundry.

 - The CF Router sends all traffic for